On March 1, 1973, the album "The Dark Side Of The Moon", Pink Floyd's eighth studio album, was released.

 15. The section "On the Run" was written inspired by the fears and pressures that flights and travel brought with them.
 The whole section is performed by a synthesizer.
 Only 5 notes are played in it that are played in a loop and at high speed.

-16. Each of the clocks heard in the song "Time" was recorded separately in an antique shop, with Alan Parsons then putting them all together.
-Parsons recorded the clocks to serve as a model for testing a Quadrophonic system, but eventually the recordings were used for the purpose of the album.
+16. Each of the clocks heard in the song "Time" were recorded separately in an antique shop, with Alan Parsons then putting them all together.
+Parsons recorded the clocks to serve as a model for testing a Quadrophonic system, but eventually, the recordings were used for the purpose of the album.